Satuday, October 7

 The beautiful Isla Bar is located just a little distance west of Cartagena.
 One of the greatest day excursions from Cartagena, this island has beautiful mangrove forests, breathtaking beaches, as well as a wealth of activities.

-Destinations / Nov 24, 2023
+Travel Tips / Nov 22, 2023